- Cats need extra care during the winter months — This can include providing blankets, heated cat beds, and extra food to protect them from the cold.

 We all shiver a little inside our homes in the winter.
 This is true for your feline friend, too.
 While you may be tempted to save a little on energy and bundle up, it’s important to keep your pet in mind before cranking down the heat.
 The absolute lowest your home should be is 50°F. As long as the ambient temperature of your home is hovering somewhere between 60 and 70°F, your indoor kitty will be fine during the cold winter months.
 It’s also important not to overheat your home, either.
 Anything above 80°F is too warm for your kitty.
 Keep this in mind when you’re turning on the heat—and in the summertime, when you’re trying to save on energy bills.

 How cold is too cold for outdoor cats

-How to tell if my cat is cold
+How to tell if a cat is cold

-There are several ways to tell if your feline friend is feeling the chill.
-A good rule of thumb is that if you feel cold, the chances are your cat does too, but there are more tell-tale hints to look out for.
-If you notice any of the following giveaways, try to warm up your house and provide some blankets and bedding for your cat to use.
+A good rule of thumb is that if you feel cold, chances are your cat does, too.
+You can also read your cat’s body language.
+If you notice any of the following, try to warm up your house and provide some blankets and bedding for your cat to use:

 - Cold ears, paws, and tail tip

 - Curling up in a tight ball or ‘loafing’ with their paws and tail tucked beneath their body

 - Avoiding cold tiles in favor of sofas, beds, and cozy corners

 - Getting extra cuddly (this could mean they’re trying to steal your body heat!)